A question I ask myself at least weekly…is it better to be loud?

 It certainly seems to hold people’s attention more easily.
 And even though some people voice authoritative monologues about something they know nothing about, people seem to accept it.
 It’s like the confidence makes people think they must be right in what they are saying.

 It seems mad to me, but somehow it works!
 I see it all over.
 If, like me, you seem to never be heard, but have a lot to say, I say good on you!
 You’ve managed to not become a raving loon in the face of loudness and stupidity.
 You have chosen to listen to people, and let your experiences and opinions develop as the conversation goes along.
 Charging over somebody’s voice does not make you right.
-It makes you ignorant.
+It makes you ignorant, surely?

 I talk a lot!
 Some people are amazed when they realise that, as I’m ‘so quiet’.
-I may look at practicing being more vocal and projection, but at the same time, do I really want to become one of the people that drowned me out in the first place?
+I might look at practicing being more vocal and projection, but at the same time, do I really want to become one of the people that drowned me out in the first place?

 Here is a plea to those that may be guilty of this – but probably won’t recognise it as they just think they are outshining rather than covering others: